Rule 4901:1-10-24 | Customer safeguards and information.

 (4) Prior to issuing any eligible-customer lists and at least four times per calendar year, provide all customers clear written notice, in billing statements or other communications, of their right to object to being included on such lists.
 Such notice shall include instructions for reporting such objection.
 This notice shall read as follows:

-"We are required to include your name, address, and usage information on a list of eligible customers that is made available to other competitive retail electric service providers.
+"We are required to include your name, address, usage information, and other customer specific information as identified on the approved pre-enrollment list displayed on our website and tariffs, on a list of eligible customers that is made available to other competitive retail electric service providers.
 If you do not wish to be included on this list, please call (electric utility telephone number) or write (electric utility address).
 If you have previously made a similar election, your name will continue to be excluded from the list without any additional action on your part.
 If you previously decided not to be included on the list and would like to reverse that decision, please call or write us at the same telephone number and address.
 An election not to be included on this list will not prevent (electric utility name) from providing your information to governmental aggregators."

 (5) If a customer objects as provided in paragraphs (F)(3) and (F)(4) of this rule, the electric utility shall not release such information unless and until the customer affirmatively indicates that the information may be released.